craked5/opskins_bot/README.md

 After thats finished, you run server.py and then run the extension.
 You will see feedback on the server and after a while it will start looking for things to buy!

 If you have any questions just post it on the issues and i'll try to awswer it as fast as i can!

+I did not profit from this, this was merely an exercise!